AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 functionally, but implies degraded performance, so keep it in mind.
 Aliasing precludes some desirable optimizations.

-You may be asking yourself how to know that type Integer is 32 bits wide, so that we know what size array to use for the bit-mask.
+You may be asking yourself how to know that type :ada:`Integer` is 32 bits wide, so that we know what size array to use for the bit-mask.
 The answer is that you just have to know the target well when doing low-level programming, and that portability is not the controlling